TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - we'll use vent for the tutorial

 - recheck what happens if missing arena is chosen, afaik it chose de_jedrula still and reported hash of 0

+- Editor: search bar for filtering properties
+    - Boring so for later

 - Editor: Grouping.
     - Ctrl+G groupizes selection.